TrendingTechnology/SnippetsLibrary/README.md

 ## Installation

-You can download the SnippetsLibrary app directly from the Mac App Store ot join the Developer Beta Testing Program via Test Flight:
+The SnippetsLibrary app can be downloaded directly from the Mac App Store or you can join the Developer Beta Testing Program via Test Flight:

 ### App Store

-Check out released version of SnippetsLibrary app on Mac App Store:
+Check the released version of Snippets Library in the Mac App Store:

 ```
 https://appStore.applink.com